-Sitting on the corner of Sixth and Main, it’s an inauspicious building, an unassuming industrial space, a relic from a bygone era.
+Sitting on the corner of Sixth and South Streets, it's an inauspicious building, an unassuming industrial space, a relic from a bygone era.
 Open the doors, though, and one is transported from the edge of a Midwestern downtown into a state-of-the-art workspace where minds are engaged and traversing the forefront of innovation.

 This is MatchBOX Coworking Studio, where entrepreneurs and artists can meet, mingle and create — all while contributing to making Lafayette a welcoming city for young innovators.

 MatchBOX is the brainchild, so to speak, of Jason Tennenhouse, Dennis Carson, and Mikel Berger who were all charged by Lafayette Mayor Tony Roswarski with making it happen.
 Carson, who is the City's Economic Development Director and these two Purdue University graduates saw the need for a space such as Matchbox, a place where youthful creators could come together and bring their ideas to fruition.

 Carson had been with the City of Lafayette as Economic Development Director since 2005 and was encouraged by Mayor Roswarski to attend a Startup Weekend event that attracts entrepreneurs to form teams around ideas particularly in tech and innovation to create viable startup businesses.
 He was impressed with the number of people that attended but more so with their ideas.
 Carson says, "I was really blown away by the diversity of the people there and their ideas.
 These were thoughtful, smart people with ideas that could potentially disrupt their markets.
 I knew they were people that I could learn a lot from and that it was talent we needed to retain and grow here."
 With his charge of economic development for the City, this was another way to grow the local economy.
 He adds, "Though we have had great success with companies such as Subaru, GE and others, I knew small businesses and startups are just as important and that more attention needed to be given to this sector."